-Supernaturally Delicious and Nutritious: Taraka asserts that Leez is this to Yuta.
-Worryingly, this gets semi-confirmation when he later spots Gandharva in circumstances that could mimic what she described: only his epic self-control meant he didn't act on it.
+Supernaturally Delicious and Nutritious: Taraka says that unlike other sura, the Chaos Clan instinctively attack strong prey while they are weak for some reason.
+She claims that this is the real reason Yuta is interested in Leez; he subconsciously understands she's going to be an unspeakably powerful Future Badass, and wants to eat her NOW, before she gets strong.
+Worryingly, this gets semi-confirmation when he later spots Gandharva in circumstances that could mimic what she described: Only his epic self-control meant he didn't act on it.

 The Faceless: Done in several ways.
 Characters are shown as their full silhouettes long before they are properly introduced within the story.
-Panels that tell a story within the story usually feature the charactes with their faces in shadow.
+Panels that tell a story within the story usually feature the characters with their faces in shadow.
 Minor characters are often drawn with their eyes hidden under their bangs multiple times before they are truly introduced to the audience.
 Future and past visions depict the characters from the back.
-But the most egregious instance of this trope is Haas Rehn, who is drawn as a blue stick figure in most of his appearances.
+Then there's Haas Rehn, who is drawn as a blue stick figure in most of his appearances.

-Unusual Ears: Seen on some halves and human forms of Sura.
+Unusual Ears: Seen on some halves and human-form sura.
 Elwin has bunny ears, Shuri has fox ears, Maruna has ...feathery flappy ear..thingies?

-Voluntary Shapeshifting: The higher ranks of Sura are capable of shapeshifting between their Sura and humanoid forms.
-Some "Halves" are also capable of transforming to a Sura form.
+Voluntary Shapeshifting: The higher-ranked sura are capable of shapeshifting between their sura and humanoid forms.
+Some "Halves" are also capable of transforming to a sura form.